-World stocks pause, dollar creeps up ahead of payrolls
+World stocks take breather, dollar inches up ahead of payrolls

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Ritvik Carvalho, editing by Larry King
+Reporting by Ritvik Carvalho, additional reporting by Kit Rees in LONDON, editing by Larry King and Emelia Sithole-Matarise